 Commerce and Insolvency/ Fraudulent trading/ unauthorised regulated activity

 R-v-SD and Others, Southwark CC, (2019)

 Prosecuted by the Insolvency Service Team, the trial involved 7 defendants charged with a string of fraud offences under section 993 of the Companies Act 2006.
 The defendants, operating under false identities, made use of multiple companies dishonestly intending to defraud creditors during 2009-2012.
-The defendants, posing as trouble-shooters, would approach companies in difficulty and convince the MD to take over the company to ‘rescue’ it.
-The defendants would obtain trade credit relying on the past trading record of the company they had taken over and then default on payment.

 R-v- JO and Another, Guildford CC, (2016-2017)

 SFO prosecution of fraudulent trading contrary to section 993 of the Companies Act 2006 worth £1.9 million.
 The Defendants set up two companies selling investments in rare earth metals.
 At trial the investments were proven to be a sham through a series of sophisticated transactions made by corrupt brokers acting as agents for the Defendants.

 R-v-N, Northampton CC, (2014-2015)